wbamberg/idl-reference/docs/nsIWindowMediator.md

 will reposition the window as necessary to match its new Z level.
 The implementation will assume a window's Z level to be
 nsIXULWindow::normalZ until it has been informed of a different level.
-@param aWindow the window in question
-@param aZLevel the window's new Z level

 #### Parameters ####